 Playing in a small or medium sized club, special surround speakers were placed in the room, to augment the main speakers and the performers’ instruments.
-Most of the night these surround speakers were silent, or only had a light reverb effect to liven up a 'dead' room.
-As the night progressed, and toward the end of a set, parts of the musical signal would be routed to the surrounds, either delayed, straight or otherwise altered.
+Most of the night these surround speakers were silent, or only had a light reverb effect to liven up a dead room.
+As the night progressed, and toward the end of a set, parts of the musical signal would be routed to the surrounds, either straight, delayed (echo) or otherwise altered.
 Done with restraint and tact, these effects would cause the perception of the music to change from being “up there” on the bandstand to its being all around the listener, or even going directly in the head of the listener.
 I was a lot of fun, and if the crowd was into it at all, it could be quite cathartic.
 Toward the end of my career, I became somewhat disillusioned with these manipulations, especially when the music was not deserving of the response it got.

-Now concert DVDs are all in surround, some are better than others, some are just plain noisy.
+Now, most concert DVDs are in surround sound—some better than others.
 Television has a ways to go to reproduce the live experience; it is really expensive (and somewhat impractical) to have a full-range (both frequency and dynamic) sound system.
-What is kind of sad is that so few bands (and clubs) are even aware of the possiblities inherent in this approach.
-The one thing that smaller venues can do is create an acoustic intimacy that is nearly impossible to achieve in a large room.
+What is kind of sad is that so few bands (and clubs) are even aware of the possibilities inherent in this approach.
+The one thing that is possible in smaller venues is the creation of acoustic intimacy that is nearly impossible to achieve in a large room.

 Of course, many people that go to clubs are there for a different kind of stimulus, and that has its own progression.